nadintamer/Lexis/README.md

 * User can see curated content by category / topic
 * User can add friends and see statistics about their friends' language learning
 * User can share content from within the app with friends
+* User can practice their vocabulary through games or flashcards
+* User can see statistics about their language learning (# of words learned, time spent, etc.)
+* User can see example sentences in target language + English for translated words

 ### 2. Screen Archetypes